pradyumnac/SetupVSCode/learnvscode.md

 ## Adding extension config file to work space

 1. When workspace is open, go to extensions pane
 2. click on settings icon
 3. click add to recommended
+4. this add extensions to .vscode folder